 Galaxy Note 20 vs Galaxy S20 Ultra: Specs

-For the international version of the Galaxy Note 20, Samsung is rumored to be launching the phones with a new Exynos 992 chip, which would bring improved performance and efficiency over the current Exynos 990 in the Galaxy S20 Ultra.
+For the international version of the Galaxy Note 20, Samsung is rumored to be sticking with the Exynos 990 in the Galaxy S20 Ultra.

 The more notable upgrade could be the RAM.
 One leak points to both the Galaxy Note 20 and Note 20 Plus shipping with a whopping 16GB of RAM standard.
 The Galaxy S20 Ultra comes with 12GB of RAM but has a 16GB option.